If you could combine your two favorite desserts into one, what would it be? GO!

 For variations, you could use all hazelnuts to create an even stronger Nutella flavor.
 Or, try Sweetened Vanilla Almond Milk and add white chocolate chips and dried cranberries.

-- Chocolate hazelnut milk - 2 cups (substitute with any sweetened milk alternative)
+- 2 cups chocolate hazelnut milk (sub with any sweetened milk)

-- Ghee - 1 tablespoon (substitute with salted butter)
+- 1 tablespoon ghee (sub with salted butter)

-- Mixed nuts, raw - 2 cups (substitute with almond flour)
+- 2 cups raw mixed nuts (sub with almond flour)

-- Chocolate chips - 1/3 cup (substitute with carob chips)
+- 1/3 cup chocolate chips (sub with carob chips)

-- Salt - A pinch (omit if using salted butter)
+- a pinch (omit if using salted butter)

 - While the liquid is simmering, grind the mixed nuts into coarse flour in a food processor.
-You can also substitute almond flour (you can usually find this in the natural foods or baking section of your grocery store).
+You can also substitute almond flour.
 Set aside.

 - Preheat the oven to 350.
 Line a baking sheet with parchment.